-This guide outline the available methods to remove specific WAF Rules, either via the Web Gui or by creating a Custom WAF Rule.
+This guide outlines the available methods to remove specific WAF Rules, either via the Web user interface or by creating a Custom WAF Rule.

 Removing a WAF Rules using the GUI:

 A WAF rule can be disabled or “whitelisted” by creating a Custom Rule and assigning that rule to the appropriate WAF enabled Virtual Service.

-In order to disable a rule we need to know the rule ID and the associated rule file.
+To disable a rule, we need to know the rule ID and the associated rule file.
 This information will be found in the WAF Audit Logs under System Configuration > Logging Options > Extended Log Files.
 The WAF Audit Log snippet below indicates that a rule has been triggered.
 The parts of the log message we are concerned with for the purpose of this article have been highlighted.

-Access denied with connection close – indicates the action taken by the LoadMaster.
+Access denied with code 403 – indicates the action taken by the LoadMaster.

 iis_attacks.conf – the rule file corresponding to the entry in the Assigned Rules under WAF Options.